Up to 91% of women have reported painful periods at some point in their lives! That's a LOT of women, almost all of them, actually.

 Do this as often as possible, and when you have pain or heavy bleeding as well.

-If you want to learn more about how to manage your heavy bleeding and painful periods, check out the online course!
+If you want to learn more about how to manage your heavy bleeding and painful periods, download the PMS guide!
 You'll find more tips, education, and integrative tools like these to manage your hormones and have worry free periods.